 Questions about the Armagh Project?
 Contact Program Director Terri Ciofalo at: email@example.com

-Students in this residency will gain basic skills in still photography, audio, video, reporting and writing for the web.
-They will learn by doing, using the legendary city of Armagh, Northern Ireland, and its surrounding borderland between the Republic of Ireland and Northern Ireland as a laboratory.
-The course is designed to immerse students in learning about a foreign country and multimedia storytelling by replicating, to some degree, the intensive experience of a foreign correspondent.
-Students will also learn about the history of Armagh, the culture of Ireland, and the politics of the late Troubles.
+Students in this section will gain professional skills in still photography, audio, reporting and writing for the web.
+They will learn by doing, using the legendary city of Armagh, Northern Ireland, and its surrounding borderland between the Republic of Ireland and Northern Ireland as a laboratory for news features.
+The course immerses students in a foreign country as they learn multimedia journalism, replicating, to some degree, the intensive experience of a foreign correspondent.
+Students will study the history of Armagh, the culture of Ireland, and the politics of the late Troubles.
 Students will have the opportunity to participate in workshops and attend lectures at the John Hewitt Society’s international writers’ conference held in July each year.
-This course is appropriate for those students with some previous experience in journalism, reporting or feature writing.
+This course is appropriate for undergraduates with some previous experience in journalism, reporting or feature writing.

-This residency will introduce students to the essentials of how to tell your story through the lenses of memory, observation, reflection, and narration.
+The Creative Writing track will introduce students to the essentials of how to tell your story through the lenses of memory, observation, reflection, and narration.
 Students will explore the techniques that poets and nonfiction writers use to generate new material and revise their work.
 Assigned readings will include poetry and memoir by contemporary Irish, British, and American writers that will serve as both inspiration and models for what’s possible.
 In addition to attending classes, student will receive one-on-one critiques of their work, and create a portfolio of writing that fits their personal goals as writers of memoir, poetry, or both.
-Students in this residency will participate in the John Hewitt Society’s international writers’ conference held annually in Armagh and may have their work selected for presentation at the conference.
-This program is appropriate for both experienced writers looking to further develop their work and novice writers interested in exploring a new genre.
+Students in this track will participate in the John Hewitt Society’s international writer’s conference held annually in Armagh and may have their work selected for presentation at the conference.
+This program is appropriate for both experienced writers looking to further develop their work on novice writers interested in exploring a new genre.

 Storytelling coalesces with visual and fine art as they intersect in design for the stage.
-Scene designers, costume designers and Lighting Designers are the painters, sculptors, and illustrators of the theater, using their understanding of design and aesthetics to literally bring a story to life before our eyes.
-Students in this residency will practice fundamental art techniques while learning to unlock the secrets of good design from architecture, landscape, culture and history.
-Students will collaborate with the playwriting section to create designs for their original works while also working on design projects based on some of the most well-renowned texts from the Irish storytelling tradition.
+Scene Designers, Costume Designers and Lighting Designers are the painters, sculptors, and illustrators of the theater, using their understanding of design and aesthetics to literally bring a story to life before our eyes.
+Students in this track will practice fundamental art techniques while learning to unlock the secrets of good design from architecture, landscape, culture and history.
+Students will collaborate with the playwriting track to create designs for their original works while also working on design projects based on some of the most well-renowned texts from the Irish storytelling tradition.
 Student work will be presented in a curated exhibit at the John Hewitt Society’s international writer’s conference held annually in Armagh.
-This program is appropriate for students of theatrical design as well as students with an arts background but no formal training in theatrical design.
+This program is appropriate for both students of theatrical design as well as students with an arts background but no formal training in theatrical design.

-Students from all residencies will have their final work published in a printed compendium or presented on a multimedia website.
-Selected works will presented publicly during The John Hewitt International Summer School at Market Place Theatre in Armagh.
+Selected works will presented publically during The John Hewitt International Summer School at Market Place Theatre in Armagh.
 This week-long program of readings, talks, debate and discussion, drama, music and exhibitions features more than 30 top writers, speakers and artists from across Ireland and beyond.

-Graduate students are encouraged to work with Armagh Project faculty to develop an individualized course of study that will meet curricular requirements for the student’s home school.
-Graduate students have the option of bringing a work-in-progress or thesis research focus to the Armagh Project in order to continue building on the student’s area of academic focus.
+Graduate students are encouraged to work with Armagh Program faculty to develop an individualized course of study that will meet curricular requirements for the student’s home school.
+Graduate students have the option of bringing a work-in-progress or thesis research focus to the Armagh Program in order to continue building in the student’s area of academic focus.
 This course is appropriate for 4 graduate credits.

 Professional Workshop/Post-Graduate Studies